-Played with in case of Keiichi himself, who lives with all three goddesses in a ridiculously large mansion that no college student could realistically afford.
+Ah!
+My Goddess played with this in case of Keiichi, who lives with all three goddesses in a ridiculously large mansion that no college student could realistically afford.
 In reality, however, it's a rundown and abandoned shrine that was refurbished by Belldandy's magic.

 The three sisters in Minami-ke are all students, with the oldest being in High School, and they live by themselves in a fairly big four-room apartment, despite having no apparent income.
 It's implied once that their father isn't around, either living elsewhere or dead, and the mother isn't referred to at all.

 Played with in various continuities of Tenchi Muyo!.
 A frequent cause of disbelief is the size of Tenchi's house, that's apparently too large for the incomes of a single architect (Tenchi's father Nobuyuki) and a retired Shinto priest (his grandfather Katsuhito) to maintain, let alone acquire a land for, especially with the frequent Broke Episodes in TV Series, bringing the accusations of Masakis being the Land Poor.
 On the other hand, at least in the OVA continuity it's justified by the fact that it sits in the countryside on the grounds of a family shrine, of which Katsuhito is the priest, and that their original house in the city was much smaller.